VonHeikemen/devlog/content/tools/neovim-lsp-client-guide.md

 Sometimes a language server can support multiple filetypes.
 An example of this is [tsserver](https://github.com/typescript-language-server/typescript-language-server), the language server for javascript and typescript.
 In this case a filetype plugin can still work but there is an easier way to go about it.

-One option to consider is a "plugin script."
+One option to consider is a "global plugin."
 In there we can configure the language server in the callback function of a `FileType` autocommand.

 If you want follow along, install tsserver using this command in the terminal.